ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 be any HTTP(S) URI.
 The URI to use is configured in a TEEP Agent via an out-of-band mechanism, as discussed in the next section.

-It is strongly RECOMMENDED that implementations use HTTPS.
+It is RECOMMENDED that implementations use HTTPS.
 Although TEEP is protected end-to-end inside of HTTP, there is still value in using HTTPS for transport, since HTTPS can provide additional protections as discussed in Section 6 of {{RFC9205}}.